pomdtr/smallweb.run/docs/src/guides/sandbox.md

 Smallweb apps have access to:

-- read access to their root directory, and the deno cache directory.
+- read access to their app folder, and the deno cache folder.
-- write access to the `data` directory in their root directory.
+- write access to the `data` subfolder in app folder
 - access to the network, to make HTTP requests.
-- access to the env files defined in the `.env` files from the smallweb directory and the app directory.
+- access to the env files defined in the `.env` files from the smallweb root folder and the app folder.

 This sandbox protects the host system from malicious code, and ensures that apps can only access the resources they need.